bdunderscore/modular-avatar/docs~/docs/reference/reactive-components/index.md

 active when:

 - Its GameObject, and all parents, is active in the scene hierarchy.
-- If the reactive object is on the same GameObject as a [Menu Item](../menu-item.md), the Menu Item is selected.
+- If the reactive object is on the same GameObject as, or a child of a [Menu Item](../menu-item.md), the Menu Item is selected.
+  - Note that only the first parent Menu Item is considered (parent Submenus are ignored).

 After building your avatar, reactive components respond to the following:

 - Animations which change the state of GameObjects
 - Object Toggles which influence the active state of other reactive components
 - Menu Item selections

+You may also select the "Invert condition" option; in this case, the effect of the component is applied when _any_ of the above conditions is _not_ true.

 ### Priority rules